A. J. Green: 2022 season

 On April 14, 2022, Green re-signed with the Cardinals on a one-year contract.

 In his final career game against the San Francisco 49ers, Green recorded three catches for 91 yards, including a 77-yard touchdown reception off a flea-flicker from David Blough.
 In the 2022 season, Green played in 15 games, starting ten.
 He finished with 24 receptions for 236 receiving yards and two receiving touchdowns.

 Retirement

-On February 6, 2023, Green posted on Instagram that he is retiring after two seasons with the Cardinals.
+On February 6, 2023, Green posted on Instagram that he would be retiring after two seasons with the Cardinals.
 He finished his NFL career with 10,514 career yards.
-He finished second in Bengals' franchise history in all-time receiving yards and touchdowns.
+On September 16, 2023, Green signed a one-day contract with the Bengals to retire with the team.